1. A completed Bachelor's degree in Theology or related area

 Searching for traces of meaning in everyday practices, and looking beyond traditional shapes of religiosity.

-- The new theoretical approach of Practical Theology at Radboud University manifests itself in the search for theological concepts that match the changing shape of the Christian religion in the life of individuals as well as fresh expressions of religious institutions.
+In the Master’s specialisation in Practical Theology, focuses on the search for theological concepts that match the changing shape of the Christian religion in the life of individuals as well as fresh expressions of religious institutions.
 The goal is to understand how certain people or groups of people view spirituality today, how they give meaning to lives and how this, sometimes, is at odds with traditional religious conventions.

 Researchers at Radboud use unique methodologies that focus on a qualitative study of narratives, communication, and ritual (liturgy) and have expertise in spiritual biographical research, practice-oriented research and discourse analysis.
 Radboud also has extensive experience in survey research, including comparative cross-religious research.
 Radboud University and its Theology department are Roman Catholic in origin, but its Master’s programme in Theology is open to all students.
 Our students have very diverse religious and cultural backgrounds.

 *This is a specialisation of the Master's in Theology